ptsteadman/notebook/stories/summer-of-entropy.md

 "Wow, Jesus.
 I'm sorry," said Chris.
 His skin felt cold.

-They got their mixed drinks, and sat down in a booth.
-Their legs were touching.
+They got their mixed drinks, and sat down in a large booth, their legs touching.

 Chris felt confident, as they started talking again.
-It was summer, he was wearing over $1000 worth of clothes.
+It was summer, and he was wearing over $1000 worth of clothes.
 He drew from his own past, finding that it resonated with Elkie.
 They both had exes who lived in castle-like apartments on the Upper East Side, they both liked department stores, events, and meeting lots of people.

 Suddenly there was a burst of light: Elkie's umbrella was on fire.
 David reached over to grab a carafe of water and doused the flames.

 "Oh my God," said Elkie, fanning herself.

-"The candle," said David, pointing at the extinguished tealight slowly hydroplaning over the table.
+"The candle," said David, pointing at an extinguished tealight hydroplaning slowly over the table.

-The acrid smell of burnt plastic attracted some other people from the meetup group, and they joined Elkie and Chris in the booth.
+The acrid smell of burnt plastic attracted some other people from the meetup, who joined Elkie and Chris in the booth.
 Elkie repeatedly thanked Chris, who felt satisfied with himself.

 "Are you going to tell us your app idea?" asked the guy from before, when things had calmed down.

 "Okay, okay, yeah," said Elkie, a little flustered.
-She told everyone about the Tinder guy with 15,000 followers, and then got everyone to agree that Tinder didn't really work.
-But, she said, once her gay friend had set her up successfully.
+She got everyone to agree that dating apps didn't really work.
+She told everyone about the Tinder guy with 15,000 followers, an example of things not working.
+But, she said, her gay friend had set up once, and it had worked.

 "So your idea is an app that lets people set up their friends?"

 "No, it helps gay people set up their straight friends."

-The group laughed, and asked humorous questions, all with the implicit assumption that this app, the actual software of it, would never exist.
+The group laughed and asked clever questions, all with the implicit assumption that this app, the actual software of it, would never exist.

 "I see an issue," said Chris.
 "What's the incentive for the gay matchmakers?
 Do they get to see the messages or something?"